-There’s a second key advantage for retailers that offer BOPIS shipping options.
+There’s a second key advantage for retailers that offer a BOPIS service.
 BOPIS, by its very nature, brings the customer into a physical store.
 While the name of the game for BOPIS is greater convenience, it also significantly increases foot traffic within the store itself.
 This is a big boon to brick-and-mortar retailers who are looking to find effective methods for increasing the number of customers that are walking (and shopping) their aisles.

 Integrated Inventory Management

 There are many important ways that BOPIS is changing the way that retailers do business.
 Another advantage for retailers worth mentioning is that BOPIS has fundamentally shifted the way many retailers utilize their inventory.

 For example, in order for BOPIS to function correctly, retailers have to merge their in-store and online inventory tracking system.
 This has had an impact not only on how retailers fulfill all orders–regardless of whether they were purchased online or in-store–but has also improved the way that customers can find the items they want.

 Prior to the adoption of BOPIS services, retailers had two different inventory systems: one for fulfillment/distribution centers, and one for stores.
 Online orders would be fulfilled through distribution centers, while in-store purchases would be fulfilled with whatever inventory was on the store shelves.
 BOPIS has caused these two inventory silos to merge.
 Now, most large brick-and-mortar retailers include their in-store inventory when you are making purchases online.
 This has caused ramifications far beyond simply allowing people to pick up items in-store.